pbdeuchler/grpcq/README.md

 grpcq enables you to convert traditional synchronous gRPC services into asynchronous, queue-based architectures.
 It provides a simple abstraction layer that works with multiple message queue systems (SQS, Kafka, RabbitMQ, etc.) and supports multiple programming languages (Go, Python, Rust, TypeScript).

+> [!NOTE]
+> This project was mostly built with LLMs to test the new Claude Code Web product.
+The code here has not been tested in production or rigorously reviewed (yet).
+Use at your own risk.

 ### Key Features

 - **Protocol Buffers Native**: Generate grpcq code with `protoc-gen-grpcq` plugin